What is Anorgasmia?

 Orgasm may be affected by gynecologic surgeries such as hysterectomy or cancer surgery.
-In addition, lack of orgasm often goes hand in hand with other sexual concerns such as uncomfortable or painful intercourse as commonly seen in menopause.
+In addition, lack of orgasm often goes hand-in-hand with other sexual concerns, such as uncomfortable or painful intercourse (Dyspareunia) is commonly seen in menopause.

 Alcohol or Drugs

 Too much alcohol can hinder one’s ability to climax.
 The same holds true for recreational drugs.
 As people age, normal changes in their anatomy, hormones, nervous system, and circulatory system can affect their sexuality.
 A tapering off of estrogen levels during menopause can decrease sensation to the clitoris, nipples and skin.
 Blood flow to the vagina and clitoris may also be impeded, which can delay or prevent orgasm entirely.

 Many psychological factors play a role in one’s ability to reach orgasm, including: